Gaelleroy/iris-rwe-pipeline/docs/cohort_definition.md

 Executable form: [`sql/cohort.sql`](../sql/cohort.sql).
 Parameters:
-[`config/study.yaml`](../config/study.yaml). **If this document and the SQL disagree, that is a bug** — the SQL is generated from the same config values listed here, and any change to a criterion should update both in one pull request.
+[`config/study.yaml`](../config/study.yaml). **If this document and the SQL disagree, that is a bug**, the SQL is generated from the same config values listed here, and any change to a criterion should update both in one pull request.